Harald Turner

-Harald Turner (8 October 1891 – 9 March 1947) was a German lawyer, civil servant and Nazi Party politician.
-He was also an SS-Gruppenführer in the Territory of the Military Commander in Serbia during the Second World War.
-From 1941 to 1942, as head of the German Military Administration's staff in Belgrade, Turner played a leading role in the murder of Jews and Roma.
-In addition, in 1944, as deputy head of the SS Race and Settlement Main Office, he was instrumental in executing Germanization policy, particularly in the General Government and the Soviet Union.
-He was executed in Belgrade for his war crimes.
+Harald Turner (8 October 1891 – 9 March 1947) was a German lawyer, SS general and convicted war criminal.
+As chief of staff of the German Military Administration in occupied Serbia from April 1941, he directed the murder of Serbian Jews and Romani people, including the mass shooting of hostages in reprisal for partisan attacks and the gassing of thousands of women and children from the Sajmište concentration camp.
+He later served as deputy chief of the SS Race and Settlement Main Office, overseeing Germanisation policy in the General Government and the occupied Soviet Union.
+Tried in Belgrade in February and March 1947, he was found guilty and executed on 9 March.

 Early life

 The son of a military officer, Turner attended cadet schools, including the main Prussian military academy at Groß-Lichterfelde.
 He entered the Royal Prussian Army in 1908 as an infantry officer and fought in the First World War.
 He served in both combat and staff positions, was wounded and earned the Iron Cross, 1st and 2nd class.
 From December 1918 to May 1919 he served as the adjutant to the commander of the Wesel fortress, and from then to March 1920 he served in the Freikorps "Wesel".
 He was discharged from the military in April 1920 with the rank of Hauptmann.
 He then entered the Prussian civil service and worked in the pension offices at Wesel, Mainz, Bad Kreuznach and Trier until 1926, becoming in April of that year a Regierungsrat (Government Councilor).
 From 1927 to 1930 he studied at the University of Giessen and obtained his Doctor of Law degree.
 In April 1929, he became the finance commissioner for utilities in the Saar Territory.